Legend

 - Indigethanx

-Create and distribute emergency preparedness trainings informed by the realities of climate change.
+Create a diverse portfolio of ways to distribute emergency preparedness trainings informed by the realities of climate change.

-Strengthen ties to the greater Santa Cruz community to build participatory-based and community-led climate capacity and resiliency.
+Strengthen ties to the greater Santa Cruz community to build participatory-based and community-led climate capacity and resiliency efforts.

 Advance green building practices in all capital projects.